The Hidden Revenue Engine in Sports

 Minor league teams face unique challenges, especially when unexpected events disrupt traditional revenue streams.
 During the pandemic, the Reno Aces found themselves needing to retain sponsor revenue, maintain engagement, and prepare for future ticket sales (MiLB Reno Aces).

 By converting physical sponsor entitlements into digital activations, the team not only protected existing revenue but also expanded its sponsorship strategy.
-Over one season, they launched 26 digital activations across seven sponsors, including platform presenting rights.
-Importantly, these campaigns required no additional spend, as prizes were sourced from existing sponsor agreements and all promotion was organic.
+Over one season, they launched 26 digital activations across seven sponsors, including selling Fan Zone platform (FanCompass’ Tech) presenting rights entitlement.
+Importantly, these campaigns required no additional spend to the Reno Aces, as prizes were sourced from existing sponsor agreements and all promotion was organic.
 The lesson?
-Digital activations can be flexible, cost-efficient, and revenue-generating even in difficult circumstances.
+Digital activations can be flexible, cost-efficient, and revenue-generating even under challenging circumstances.

 Why Sponsors Want More Than Exposure